mongodb/docs/source/reference/replica-status.rst

 .. js:data:: rs.status.members

-   The ``members`` field holds an array that contains a document for every in node the replica set.
+   The ``members`` field holds an array that contains a document for every member in the replica set.
 See the ":ref:`Member Statuses
    <repl-set-member-statuses>`" for an overview of the values included
    in these documents.